nodejs/node/BUILDING.md

 $ pkg-config --modversion icu-i18n && ./configure --with-intl=system-icu
 ```

-If you are cross compiling, your `pkg-config` must be able to supply a path
+If you are cross-compiling, your `pkg-config` must be able to supply a path
 that works for both your host and target environments.

 #### Build with a specific ICU: